cogent-computing/COPED/INSTALLATION.md

 As above, with the following changes.

 * At Step 2.
 The settings in `.env` should be updated to include any production values and credentials, and file permissions should be restricted.
 * At Step 3.
-When spinning up the app, prevent use of the Docker Compose override file by using the explicit `-f` file option, as follows.
+When spinning up the app use the explicit `-f` file option, as follows, to prevent use of the Docker Compose overrides.

 ```
 $ docker compose up -d -f docker-compose.yaml